How AI transforms business processes - automation, self-learning, and key technologies for 2025

 1. RPA (Robotic Process Automation) automates repetitive routine tasks by replicating human actions in digital systems.

-2. Order processing — automatic data entry into CRM/ERP, generation of invoices and notifications.
+2. Order processing - automatic entry of data into CRM/ERP, generation of invoices and notifications.

-3. Reporting — filling out standard forms, collecting and consolidating data from various sources.
+3. Reporting - filling out standard forms, collecting and consolidating data from different sources.

-4. Data reconciliation — automatic verification and matching of data from different systems, which reduces the likelihood of errors.
+4. Data reconciliation - automatic validation and matching of data from different systems, which reduces the likelihood of errors.

 Real-world examples

-Customer support — developing and integrating a smart chatbot at a large insurance company cut operators' average response time in half and relieved the first-line support team.
-Call quality control — a system based on speech technologies automatically transcribes and analyzes conversations between managers and clients, saving up to 80% of the time spent on listening.
+Customer support - developing and integrating a smart chatbot at a large insurance company cut average operator response time in half and reduced the load on the first-line support desk.
+Call quality control - a speech technology-based system automatically transcribes and analyzes conversations between managers and customers, saving up to 80% of the time spent on listening.

-Logistics — at a transportation company, AI calculates optimal delivery routes accounting for traffic and weather conditions, which cut fuel costs by 15% and sped up delivery by 10–12%.
+Logistics - AI in a transport company calculates optimal delivery routes based on traffic and weather conditions, reducing fuel costs by 15% and speeding up delivery by 10-12%.

 Our goal is to turn AI into a working part of processes with a measurable impact on money, time and quality.

-Define 2–4 outcome metrics: cycle time, SLA, accuracy, cost per operation, NPS/CSAT.
-Specify target deltas and a time horizon, for example, −30% TAT (turnaround time, from the start of a process to its completion) within 3 months.
+Define 2-4 outcome metrics: cycle time, SLA, accuracy, cost per operation, NPS/CSAT.
+Set target deltas and a time horizon, for example, -30% TAT (time from process start to completion) over 3 months.
 This is the framework for all subsequent decisions.

 Step 2.
 AS-IS process map and baseline